Best things to do in Pittsburgh

 Why go?
 Anyone is welcome to wander through this National Historic Landmark and take the elevator to the top for a bird’s-eye view of the campus.
 When class is not in session, explore the elaborately decorated Nationality Rooms on the first and third floors, each representing the culture of a Pittsburgh ethnic group.

 What is it?
-Named after the nearby Allegheny Arsenal, small-batch cider maker Arsenal Cider House and Wine Cellar occupies the converted first floor of a Lawrenceville home.
+Named after the nearby Allegheny Arsenal, small-batch cider maker Arsenal Cider House and Wine Cellar occupy the converted first floor of a Lawrenceville home.

 Why go?
-If it’s nice out, take your hard fruit cider (not just apple, but also pear, berry, ginger and the like) out to the backyard and listen to live tunes from local acts that range from acoustic duos to cover bands.
+If there's warm weather, take your hard fruit cider (not just apple, but also pear, berry, ginger and the like) out to the backyard and listen to live tunes from local acts that range from acoustic duos to cover bands.
 You might run into a pup or two, because the Cider Garden welcomes dogs.
+Pawfect.

 What is it?
 One of many public libraries founded by Andrew Carnegie, the imposing 1895 building also boasts an active athletic club and music hall.